valentarmo/eddie/README.md

 # Eddie
-Eddie is a very simple terminal based text editor written in java that behaves a bit like vi.
+Eddie is a very simple terminal based text oldEditor written in java that behaves a bit like vi.

 ## Usage